 The Territory Allotted to Ephraim and Manasseh

-5 This was the territory of Ephraim, according to its clans: The boundary of their inheritance went from Ataroth Addar in the east to Upper Beth Horon 6 and continued to the Mediterranean Sea.
-From Mikmethath on the north it curved eastward to Taanath Shiloh, passing by it to Janoah on the east.
-7 Then it went down from Janoah to Ataroth and Naarah, touched Jericho and came out at the Jordan.
-8 From Tappuah the border went west to the Kanah Ravine and ended at the Mediterranean Sea.
-This was the inheritance of the tribe of the Ephraimites, according to its clans.
-9 It also included all the towns and their villages that were set aside for the Ephraimites within the inheritance of the Manassites.
-10 They did not dislodge the Canaanites living in Gezer; to this day the Canaanites live among the people of Ephraim but are required to do forced labor.
+5 Ephraim's territory by clans: 6 and then west to the Sea.
+From Micmethath on the north it turned eastward to Taanath Shiloh and passed along, still eastward, to Janoah.
+7 The border then descended from Janoah to Ataroth and Naarah; it touched Jericho and came out at the Jordan.
+8 From Tappuah the border went westward to the Brook Kanah and ended at the Sea.
+This was the inheritance of the tribe of Ephraim by clans, 9 including the cities set aside for Ephraim within the inheritance of Manasseh - all those towns and their villages.
+10 But they didn't get rid of the Canaanites who were living in Gezer.
+Canaanites are still living among the people of Ephraim, but they are made to do forced labor.

-7 The territory of Manasseh extended from Asher to Mikmethath east of Shechem.
-The boundary ran southward from there to include the people living at En Tappuah.
-8 (Manasseh had the land of Tappuah, but Tappuah itself, on the boundary of Manasseh, belonged to the Ephraimites.)
-9 Then the boundary continued south to the Kanah Ravine.
-There were towns belonging to Ephraim lying among the towns of Manasseh, but the boundary of Manasseh was the northern side of the ravine and ended at the Mediterranean Sea.
-10 On the south the land belonged to Ephraim, on the north to Manasseh.
-The territory of Manasseh reached the Mediterranean Sea and bordered Asher on the north and Issachar on the east.
-11 Within Issachar and Asher, Manasseh also had Beth Shan, Ibleam and the people of Dor, Endor, Taanach and Megiddo, together with their surrounding settlements (the third in the list is Naphoth ).
-12 Yet the Manassites were not able to occupy these towns, for the Canaanites were determined to live in that region.
-13 However, when the Israelites grew stronger, they subjected the Canaanites to forced labor but did not drive them out completely.
+7 The boundary of Manasseh went from Asher all the way to Micmethath, just opposite Shechem, then ran southward to the people living at En Tappuah.
+8 (The land of Tappuah belonged to Manasseh, but Tappuah itself on the border of Manasseh belonged to the Ephraimites.)
+9 The boundary continued south to the Brook Kanah.
+(The cities there belonged to Ephraim although they lay among the cities of Manasseh.)
+The boundary of Manasseh ran north of the brook and ended at the Sea.
+10 The land to the south belonged to Ephraim; the land to the north to Manasseh, with the Sea as their western border; they meet Asher on the north and Issachar on the east.
+11 Within Issachar and Asher, Manasseh also held Beth Shan, Ibleam, and the people of Dor, Endor, Taanach, and Megiddo, together with their villages, and the third in the list is Naphoth.
+12 The people of Manasseh never were able to take over these towns - the Canaanites wouldn't budge.
+13 But later, when the Israelites got stronger, they put the Canaanites to forced labor.
+But they never did get rid of them.

 The Territory Allotted to the Other Tribes

-11 The first lot came up for the tribe of Benjamin according to its clans.
-Their allotted territory lay between the tribes of Judah and Joseph: 12 On the north side their boundary began at the Jordan, passed the northern slope of Jericho and headed west into the hill country, coming out at the wilderness of Beth Aven.
-13 From there it crossed to the south slope of Luz (that is, Bethel) and went down to Ataroth Addar on the hill south of Lower Beth Horon.
-14 From the hill facing Beth Horon on the south the boundary turned south along the western side and came out at Kiriath Baal (that is, Kiriath Jearim), a town of the people of Judah.
-This was the western side.
-15 The southern side began at the outskirts of Kiriath Jearim on the west, and the boundary came out at the spring of the waters of Nephtoah.
-16 The boundary went down to the foot of the hill facing the Valley of Ben Hinnom, north of the Valley of Rephaim.
-It continued down the Hinnom Valley along the southern slope of the Jebusite city and so to En Rogel.
-17 It then curved north, went to En Shemesh, continued to Geliloth, which faces the Pass of Adummim, and ran down to the Stone of Bohan son of Reuben.
-18 It continued to the northern slope of Beth Arabah and on down into the Arabah.
-19 It then went to the northern slope of Beth Hoglah and came out at the northern bay of the Dead Sea, at the mouth of the Jordan in the south.
-This was the southern boundary.
-20 The Jordan formed the boundary on the eastern side.
-These were the boundaries that marked out the inheritance of the clans of Benjamin on all sides.
-21 The tribe of Benjamin, according to its clans, had the following towns: Jericho, Beth Hoglah, Emek Keziz, 22 Beth Arabah, Zemaraim, Bethel, 23 Avvim, Parah, Ophrah, 24 Kephar Ammoni, Ophni and Geba-twelve towns and their villages.
-25 Gibeon, Ramah, Beeroth, 26 Mizpah, Kephirah, Mozah, 27 Rekem, Irpeel, Taralah, 28 Zelah, Haeleph, the Jebusite city (that is, Jerusalem), Gibeah and Kiriath-fourteen towns and their villages.
-This was the inheritance of Benjamin for its clans.
+11 The first lot turned up for the tribe of Benjamin with its clans.
+The border of the allotment went between the peoples of Judah and Joseph.
+12 The northern border began at the Jordan, then went up to the ridge north of Jericho, ascending west into the hill country into the wilderness of Beth Aven.
+13 From there the border went around to Luz, to its southern ridge (that is, Bethel), and then down from Ataroth Addar to the mountain to the south of Lower Beth Horon.
+14 There the border took a turn on the west side and swung south from the mountain to the south of Beth Horon and ended at Kiriath Baal (that is, Kiriath Jearim), a town of the people of Judah.
+This was the west side.
+15 The southern border began at the edge of Kiriath Jearim on the west, then ran west until it reached the spring, the Waters of Nephtoah.
+16 It then descended to the foot of the mountain opposite the Valley of Ben Hinnom (which flanks the Valley of Rephaim to the north), descended to the Hinnom Valley, just south of the Jebusite ridge, and went on to En Rogel.
+17 From there it curved north to En Shemesh and Geliloth, opposite the Red Pass (Adummim), down to the Stone of Bohan the son of Reuben, 18 continued toward the north flank of Beth Arabah, then plunged to the Arabah.
+19 It then followed the slope of Beth Hoglah north and came out at the northern bay of the Salt Sea - the south end of the Jordan.
+This was the southern border.
+20 The east border was formed by the Jordan.
+This was the inheritance of the people of Benjamin for their clans, marked by these borders on all sides.
+21 The cities of the tribe of Benjamin, clan by clan, were: Jericho, Beth Hoglah, Emek Keziz, 22 Beth Arabah, Zemaraim, Bethel, 23 Avvim, Parah, Ophrah, 24 Kephar Ammoni, Ophni, and Geba - twelve towns with their villages.
+25 Gibeon, Ramah, Beeroth, 26 Mizpah, Kephirah, Mozah, 27 Rekem, Irpeel, Taralah, 28 Zelah, Haeleph, the Jebusite city (that is, Jerusalem), Gibeah, and Kiriath Jearim - fourteen cities with their villages.
+This was the inheritance for Benjamin, according to its clans.